PreethamDesoden/ML_Task2/README.md

 ## Dataset

-The dataset consists of customer reviews(I've used Flipkart_Product reviews from kaggke) with attributes:
+The dataset consists of customer reviews(I've used Flipkart_Product reviews from kaggle) with attributes:
 - **Review**: The actual customer feedback.
 - **Rate**: The numerical rating (1 to 5).
 - **Sentiment**: The derived sentiment label (**1 for positive, 0 for negative**).